 The holiday season is a busy one for parties and get-togethers, and company Christmas events are the perfect time to integrate new starters into the team.
 Why?
 First, it gives them the chance to get to know their new teammates in a relaxed environment outside the office.
 Second, with organisations often bringing people from around the country together to mark the year that’s been, it also means new hires have a chance to build relationships with colleagues they might otherwise only speak to on platforms such as MS Teams or Zoom.

 Obviously, onboarding permanent staff during December does mean you’ll need to pay out public holidays.
 Hiring contractors is a great way to avoid this, while also allowing you to plug any skill gaps over the Christmas break.

 4. Managing New Job Stress

 If you think about it from a candidate’s perspective, starting a new job is up there with life’s most stressful challenges.
 While it may not be possible to prevent that stress entirely, hiring in the weeks leading up to Christmas is a great way of minimising it.
-With projects often winding down at this time of the year, onboarding someone in December will help to get any early jitters out of the way before things begin to ramp up in the New Year, increasing the chances that they will hit the ground running in 2021.
+With projects often winding down at this time of the year, onboarding someone in December will help to get any early jitters out of the way before things begin to ramp up in the new year, increasing the chances that they will hit the ground running in 2022.

-If you’re still planning on waiting it out until 2021, we’ll leave you with one final piece of advice: make sure all your key stakeholders are around.
-We often see New Year hiring put on the backburner with decision-makers out of action for the first few weeks of January, so a bit of forward planning is vital.
+If you’re still planning on waiting it out until 2022, we’ll leave you with one final piece of advice: make sure all your key stakeholders are around.
+We often see new year hiring put on the backburner with decision-makers out of action for the first few weeks of January, so a bit of forward planning is vital.